PayString/paystring-documentation/docs/deploy-with-docker.md

         cd payid

-4. Boot up the PayID HTTP server and a Postgres database to develop against:
+4. Boot up the PayString HTTP server and a Postgres database to develop against:

         npm run devEnvUp